Grands Boulevards station: Platforms

 The platforms of the two lines, 105 meters long, have a particular configuration.
 Two in number per stopping point, they are isolated in two half-stations separated by a central wall due to their construction in unstable land.
 Those of line 8 have an elliptical vault while those of line 9, arranged below, have vertical side walls and a horizontal reinforced concrete ceiling.

 Their decoration is in the Andreu-Motte style in both cases.
-Those of line 8 have two red light strips (one per half-station), a bench in flat red tiles and orange "Motte" seats.
+Those of line 8 have two red light strips (one per half-station), a bench in flat red tiles and orange Motte seats.
 Those of line 9 have two green light canopies (one per half-station, offset on the side opposite the track), benches in flat green tiles and green Motte seats.
 These fittings are combined with the flat white ceramic tiles, which are placed horizontally and in staggered rows on the side walls and the vaults of line 8, while they are placed vertically and aligned on the side walls of line 9, the ceiling of the latter being simply painted white.
 The advertising frames are metallic, and the name of the station is written in Parisine typeface on enamelled plates.

 Bus connections

 The station is served by lines 20, 32, 39, 74 and 85 of the RATP Bus Network.

-The station is served by lines 20, 32, 39, 74 and 85 of the RATP bus network.